-Shivneri caves are 50 rock-cut Buddhist monasteries of Hinayana school, created some 2000 years ago, in the 1st - 3rd century AD.
-For most part these caves are not very interesting, although some contain traces of paintings.
+Shivneri caves are 50 rock-cut Buddhist monasteries of the Hinayana school, created some 2000 years ago, in the 1st – 3rd century AD.
+For the most part these caves are not very interesting, although some contain traces of paintings.

 These 12 caves are located somewhat lower, in the southern side of hill.